5 Amazingly Creative Ways To Use The Extra Hole In Your Sink

 Better water and a more functional use for that empty space in your sink - a win-win!

-4. Instant Hot Water Dispenser With Water Filtration
+4. The Extra Hole In Your Sink Can Serve As An Instant Hot Water Dispenser With Water Filtration

 Skip a step and get that tea kettle off your stove.
 Your can now turn your sink into a station for instant filtered hot water!

 Great for those who are tea drinkers or just like the convenience of hot water on demand.

 It also filters the water to make sure what you’re drinking is not only hot, it is also safe and delicious.

 The water system can be easily installed under your sink, and plugged into an outlet.